boltops-tools/terraspace-docs/_docs/install/updating.md

 gem "terraspace", '~> 1.0.0'
 ```

-So to update terrapace to the next version can remove the version specificier `'~> 1.0.0'` entirely or update it to the version you wish.
+So to update terraspace to the next version can remove the version specificier `'~> 1.0.0'` entirely or update it to the version you wish.
 Then run:

     bundle update terraspace